adityadhopade/interview_deck/monitoring_kuberetes.md

 Install the Helm CLI on your local machine.
 Helm is available for Linux, macOS, and Windows.

-### 2.Create a Chart:
+### 2. Create a Chart:

 Create a Helm chart to define the structure and configuration of your application.

-### 3.Package the Chart:
+### 3. Package the Chart:

 Package the chart into a compressed archive (.tgz file).

-### 4.Install the Chart:
+### 4. Install the Chart:

 Install the chart on a Kubernetes cluster using the Helm CLI.
 Helm will create a release, which is an instance of a chart running on the cluster.

 ### 5.Upgrade and Rollback:

-Use Helm to upgrade or rollback releases as needed.
+Use Helm to upgrade or roll back releases as needed.
 This allows you to make changes to your application's configuration or deploy new versions.

-### 6.Explore Helm Repositories:
+### 6. Explore Helm Repositories:

 Explore public or private Helm repositories to discover and use charts created by others.